cxn03651/write_xlsx/worksheet.md

     worksheet.write_array_formula(0, 0, 2, 0, '{=TREND(C1:C3,B1:B3)}')

 If required, it is also possible to specify the calculated value of the formula.
 This is occasionally necessary when working with non-Excel applications that don't calculate the value of the formula.
-The calculated `value` is added at the end of the argument list:
+However, using this parameter only writes a single value to the upper left cell in the result array.
+For a multi-cell array formula where the results are required, the other result values can be specified by using `write_number` to write to the appropriate cell:

+    # Specify the result for a single cell range.
+    worksheet.write_array_formula('A1:A3', '{=sum(B1::C1*B2:C2)}, format, 2005)
+    # Specify the results for a multi cell range.
     worksheet.write_array_formula('A1:A3', '{=TREND(C1:C3,B1:B3)}', format, 105)
+    worksheet.write_number('A2', 12, format)
+    worksheet.write_number('A3', 14, format)

 In addition, some early versions of Excel 2007 don't calculate the values of array formulas when they aren't supplied.
 Installing the latest Office Service Pack should fix this issue.